 European Standard EN14662-3:2005 is currently under revision by CEN Working Group 12.
-The replacement refers to a sequential benzene sampler as opposed to a simple single tube system.
-The replacement document is likely to be released in 2023.
-The existing samplers on the non-automatic hydrocarbons network would need to be replaced with new samplers once manufacturers have been able to design, test and manufacture new instrumentation to meet the requirements of the new standard method.
+The replacement refers to a sequential benzene sampler as well as a simple single tube system.
+The replacement document is likely to be released in June 2023.